 On our third and last night in St. Martins, Paul and I joined the Zodiac tour and are so glad we did.

-The waves and choppiness of the Bay that we experienced on our sea caves kayaking trip was nothing like the calm, cool waters of the Bay during our Zodiac tour.
+The waves and choppiness of the Bay that we experienced on our sea caves kayaking trip were nothing like the calm, cool waters of the Bay during our Zodiac tour.

 Our Zodiac Boat Tour Experience with Red Rock Adventure